twpayne/chezmoi/docs/FAQ.md

   directory and pass extra arguments to the command.
 If you're passing any flags, you'll need to use `--` to prevent chezmoi from consuming them, for example `chezmoi git -- commit -m "Update dotfiles"`.
-* You can configure chemzoi to automatically commit and push changes to your source state, as [described in the how-to guide](https://github.com/twpayne/chezmoi/blob/master/docs/HOWTO.md#automatically-commit-and-push-changes-to-your-repo).
+* You can configure chezmoi to automatically commit and push changes to your source state, as [described in the how-to guide](https://github.com/twpayne/chezmoi/blob/master/docs/HOWTO.md#automatically-commit-and-push-changes-to-your-repo).